Last modified: Oct. 4, 2020, 10:01 a.m.

-A local and not common species, thus far (2018) only recorded from Flanders.
+A local and rare species in Belgium, thus far (2020) only recorded from Flanders.

 A small species; head brown with some mixed white hairs; forewing ground colour brown; white pattern consisting of a basal line, completely edged with dark brown scales; a patch of white scales at the dorsum near the base; four large costal and three large dorsal, triangular striae, all edged basally with dark brown, almost black scales; a black spot in the apical area.